fiyazbinhasan/GraphQLCore/README.md

 <a href="https://4.bp.blogspot.com/-jyUyY3Ug6rY/WtTnfuaS-jI/AAAAAAAAB2k/QiAhyrDpYFQnKALSGzlLXTuWnvcNNha8ACLcBGAs/s1600/GraphiQL.png" imageanchor="1" ><img border="0" src="https://4.bp.blogspot.com/-jyUyY3Ug6rY/WtTnfuaS-jI/AAAAAAAAB2k/QiAhyrDpYFQnKALSGzlLXTuWnvcNNha8ACLcBGAs/s1600/GraphiQL.png" data-original-width="1600" data-original-height="1044" /></a>

-On the right-hand side documentation explorer pane, you can browse through different queries and have a deep understanding of what fields are available and what they supposed to do.
+On the right-hand side is the documentation explorer pane, you can browse through different queries and have a deep understanding of what fields are available and what they are supposed to do.

-Some of the nice features this IDE has to offers are as followings,
+Some of the nice features this IDE has to offer are as follows,

 * Syntax highlighting
 * Intelligent type ahead of fields, arguments, types, and more.